 Morgan State University to offer new scholarships for undocumented immigrants

-BALTIMORE -- Undocumented students who want to seek a higher education struggle to find the funds to make their dreams come true.
+BALTIMORE -- Undocumented students seeking a higher education sometimes struggle to find the funds to make their dreams come true.

-But Morgan State University is now offering scholarships to make it happen.
+But Morgan State University is now offering scholarships to make those dreams obtainable.

-After recording its largest enrollment ever of more than 9,100 students, Morgan State University is noticing a spike in international students.
+After recording its largest enrollment ever of more than 9,100 students, Morgan State University has noticed a spike in international students.

-In just over a year, the university gained an extra five percent of international students.
+In just over a year, the university gained an extra 5% of international students.

-Now, the university is extending a hand to undocumented immigrants who want to earn a degree.
+Now, Morgan State University is extending a hand to undocumented immigrants who want to earn a degree.

 The university is partnering with TheDream.US to offer 10 scholarships to undocumented students.